irmen/prog8/docs/source/syntaxreference.rst

 It is not possible to process the results of a call to these kind of routines directly from the language, because only single value assignments are possible.
 You can still call the subroutine and not store the results.

+**There is an exception:** if there's just one return value in a register, and one or more others that are returned as bits in the status register (such as the Carry bit), the compiler allows you to call the subroutine.
+It will then store the result value in a variable if required, and *keep the status register untouched after the call* so you can use a conditional branch statement for that.
+Note that this makes no sense inside an expression, so the compiler will still give an error for that.

-But if you want to do something with the values it returns, you'll have to write a small block of custom inline assembly that does the call and stores the values appropriately.
-Don't forget to save/restore the registers if required.
+If there really are multiple return values (other than a combined 16 bit return value in 2 registers), you'll have to write a small block of custom inline assembly that does the call and stores the values appropriately.
+Don't forget to save/restore any registers that are modified.

 Subroutine definitions